Spectral Augmentation for Self-Supervised Learning on Graphs: Model Analysis

 \subsection{Spatial Behavior of Spectral Augmentation \ourmodel}

-\textbf{Case Study.} To intuitively show the spatial change caused by perturbing the graph spectrum, we visualize a case study on a random geometric graph in Figure \ref{fig:case}.
+\textbf{Case Study on Random Geometric Graph.} To intuitively show the spatial change caused by spectral augmentation, we visualize a case study on a random geometric graph in Figure \ref{fig:case}.
 Figure \ref{fig:case_a} draws the original graph.
 Figure \ref{fig:case_b} shows the perturbation probability obtained by maximizing $\mathcal{L}_\text{GS}(\mathbf{\Delta})$.
 Figure \ref{fig:case_c} illustrates the perturbation probability obtained by minimizing $\mathcal{L}_\text{GS}(\mathbf{\Delta})$.

 We can observe that maximizing the spectral norm assigns larger probability to remove edges bridging clusters such that the clustering effect becomes more obvious, while minimizing the spectral norm tends to add edges connecting clusters such that the clustering effect is blurred.
 Intuitively, such an augmentation perturbs these spurious edges that can easily affects the structural property (e.g. clustering) to preserve structural invariant, and the information about these edges are disentangled and minimized in the learned representations by contrastive learning.